Ultrastrong Magnon-Magnon Coupling Dominated by Antiresonant Interactions: Conclusions

 {\bf Symmetry of Equations of Motion}\\ When $\mathbf{H}_{\mathrm{DC}}$ is applied along the $c$-axis, Eq.~(\ref{eq:EOM_F_G}) becomes block diagonal, and the eigenmodes are given by the well-known qFM and qAFM modes.
 This block diagonal matrix commutes with:

 which represents a $\pi$ rotation about the $c$-axis followed by sublattice exchange.\cite{MacNeilletAl19PRL} Therefore, the qAFM mode is unchanged under the operation of $\Sigma$, whereas the qFM mode gains a $\pi$ phase shift.
-However, when $\mathbf{H}_{\mathrm{DC}}$ is tilted in the $b$-$c$ plane, the $\pi$ rotational symmetry of $\mathbf{S}_{1}$ and $\mathbf{S}_{2}$ is broken.
+However, when $\mathbf{H}_{\mathrm{DC}}$ is tilted in the $b$-$c$ plane, the $\pi$ rotational symmetry of $\mathbf{S}_{1}$ and $\mathbf{S}_{2}$ is broken, corresponding to nonzero $\beta_y$ in Supplementary Fig. 4.
 Accordingly, $\Sigma$ no longer commutes with the Eq.~(\ref{eq:EOM_F_G}) due to nonzero $D_{xy}$ and $D_{yx}$.

 As described in the previous section, the generalized qFM and qAFM modes in a tilted magnetic field are defined as independent precessions of $\delta F_{x,y}$ and of $\delta G_{x,y}$, respectively, calculated in the absence of $D_{xy}$ and $D_{yx}$ in Eq.~(\ref{eq:EOM_F_G}).
 Thus, they are also eigenstates of $\Sigma$ and their parities (phases) are identical to those for the decoupled qFM and qAFM modes.